Sino-French War: Japan and Russia's threats to attack Northern China

 Japan had taken advantage of China's distraction with France to intrigue in the Chinese protectorate state of Korea.
 In December 1884 the Japanese sponsored the 'Gapsin Coup', bringing Japan and China to the brink of war.
 Thereafter the Qing court considered that the Japanese were a greater threat to China than the French.
 In January 1885 the Empress Dowager directed her ministers to seek an honourable peace with France.
 Secret talks between the French and Chinese were held in Paris in February and March 1885, and the fall of Ferry's ministry removed the last remaining obstacles to a peace.

-The Korean issue led to Japan and Russia having deteriorating relations with China, and in northern China Japan potentially threatened to join the war with France against China.
-North China was menaced by the prospect of Japan and Russia joining in the war which led to China seeking a peace deal even though Chinese forces defeated the French on land.
+Though the attempted coup was quashed in a matter of days, the issue caused a deterioration in China's relations with both Japan and Russia.
+Northern China was menaced by the prospect of Japan and Russia joining the war prompting China to seek a quick peace despite the successes of Chinese forces in the ground war against the French.

-Li Hongzhang rejected pleas for the northern Beiyang fleet to be sent south to battle the French blockade.

-The Korean issue and the threat of Japan led to Li Hongzhang refusing to use the northern Beiyang fleet to fight the French who destroyed the Fuzhou fleet.
-Li Hongzhang also wanted to personally maintain control of the fleet by keeping it in northern China and not let it slip into the control of another party.
+Throughout the war, Li Hongzhang, the Viceroy of Zhili and overall commander of the Beiyang Fleet, rejected pleas he deploy against the French, citing the Korean issue and threat of Japanese intervention.
+In truth, Hongzhang wanted to maintain direct control over the fleet by keeping it anchored in northern China and away from combat where it could potentially slip out of his personal control.
+Hongzhang's selfishness likely made significant impact on the outcome of the war as the Beiyang Fleet was the largest and best funded the four Chinese navies.